 1. DECLARATION OF OPENING/ANNOUNCEMENT OF VISITORS/ACKNOWLEDGMENT OF COUNTRY:

-The Shire President is to declare the meeting open and welcome the public gallery.
+The Shire President declared the meeting open and welcomed the public gallery.

 The Shire President to acknowledge the traditional custodians of the land, the Wardandi and Bibbulmun people, paying respects to Elders past, present, and emerging.